hooksman 2.0.2

 directory.
 Each file should contain a main

-function that returns a Hook
+function that returns the Hook

-object, imported from the hooksman
+type, imported from the hooksman

 package.